-We collaborated with Kathy Mills Chang of KMC University.
+We worked with Kathy Mills Chang of KMC University.
 So, you know it's accurate and compliant.
 If you see seniors, it's an essential practice resource.

-We have a version for either approach.
-The Par and Non-Par versions are identical, except for the "Our Participation" paragraph.
-Read the entire chiropractic Medicare brochure below.
+We have a version for both.
+They both feature large, easy-to-read text.
+The only difference is the "Our Participation" paragraph.
+(Read the entire chiropractic Medicare brochure below.)